‘This could get Orwellian really fast’: COVID-19 could end privacy as we know it

 So far, there do not appear to be any states or municipalities in the U.S. employing this type of tech.
 And unlike in authoritarian countries such as China, there is no coordination here among cities networked through digital and data infrastructure, making widespread surveillance less likely.

 While some U.S. cities have used FLIR system’s cameras to detect body heat of intruders at ports, none here have used them yet to take temperature readings in response to the pandemic.
-Now though, FLIR is talking to municipalities and corporations in the U.S. who could use its thermal cameras for detecting potential COVID-19 cases.
+Now though, FLIR is talking to municipalities and corporations in the U.S. that could use its thermal cameras for detecting potential COVID-19 cases.
 “We’re in a lot of conversations right now in North America,” says Frank Pennisi, president of the industrial business unit at FLIR Systems.

-Unlike some thermal cameras that detect body temperatures as groups of people walk by, FLIR Systems’s cameras measure heat when aimed at an individual’s eye area.
+Unlike some thermal cameras that detect body temperatures as groups of people walk by, FLIR Systems’ cameras measure heat when aimed at an individual’s eye area.
 Pennisi stresses the cameras cannot detect an infection or a virus—just a body temperature above a normal baseline.

 As for data capture, the cameras do not grab a recognizable photographic image of the person whose temperature is measured.
 And they are designed to keep temperature readings of just 10 people before purging that information.
 However, the cameras can be outfitted with a memory card for more temperature data storage, Pennisi says.